Shubh-73/ChessMovesSimulator/README.md

 ## Assumptions

-- Major assumption of the project is that all the pieces in the board shall be white, therefore, on a chess board, a pawn shall only move from A1 to A8
+- Major assumption of the project is that all the pieces in the board shall be white, therefore, on a chess board, a pawn shall only move from A2(default position of the pawn) to A8
 - A pawn also has diagonal movement while capturing, however, that part is not considered in this version.

 ## Features